Azure/ibex-dashboard/README.md

 ## Changes

+### Version 1.3 (January 10, 2018)

+Version 2 contains the following changes:

+* Moving application insights queries from client to server
+* Updated tests to answer some security risks presented by GitHub
+* Updated tests to accommodate the new approach
+* Added masking/unmasking of connection parameters (so that client side can only update API KEY but not see what it is)
+* Fixed small bugs with Firefox rendering

 ### Version 1.2 (October 16, 2017)
 Version 1.2 breaks the persitency paths of dashboard files and custom templates.
 If you are upgrading to this version, copy your private dashboards from `/dashboards` into `/dashboards/persistent/` as follows: